gtalarico/ironpython-stubs/README.md

 These stubs are intended to be used with [Atom](https://atom.io/) + [autocomplete-python](https://atom.io/packages/autocomplete-python) package.

-The goal of this project is to develop, consolidate + optimizing IronPython stubs, and to provide instructions for how to use them in Atom.
+The goal of this project is to develop, consolidate + optimize IronPython stubs, and to provide instructions for how to use them in Atom.

 Demo